talkable/talkable-docs/source/ecommerce.rst

    <h2>E-commerce Custom Integration</h2>

-If you're not using one of these shopping carts, you can still use Curebit.
+If you're not using one of these shopping carts, you can still use Talkable.
 With our :ref:`custom integration <ecommerce/custom>` option, you just copy a few lines of JavaScript to your order confirmation page and you're ready to go.